SimHawNet: A Modified Hawkes Process for Temporal Network Simulation: : Hawkes for temporal network

+{ Hereafter, we provide examples of handcrafted features composing $F^{(e)}$.
+It is worth noting that these features can be learned in practice \citep{WangCLL021}, but we have chosen not to explore this direction in this work, and to leave it as an open question (see Conclusion).
 As is common in network analysis, the choice of features is highly dependent on the nature of the network considered, and the type of analysis being conducted.
-In a variety of previous work, some time-varying edge features have been introduced \cite{Butts2008} \cite{Vu2011} \cite{DuBois2013}.
-We provide three examples of time-decaying features.
-Here we denote by $\Hcal_t^{u}$ the history of events involving node $u$, and $\gamma$ a decay hyper parameter controlling the rate at which the feature contributions from previous events ecome obsolete.
+In a variety of previous work, some time-varying edge features have been introduced \citep{Butts2008,Vu2011,DuBois2013}.
+We propose to exploit three of them in this work, which consists of an exponentially down-weighted version of the volume ($\mathbf{vol}$), the preferential attachment ($\mathbf{pa}$), and common neighbors ($\mathbf{cn}$).